merlinsbeard/terminal-setup/README.md

-# Configs and applications I use
+# Config and applications I use

 ## Fonts usage